 Here are some examples of omnichannel marketing in action.

-Omnichannel Marketing: From Website to Store
+Omnichannel Marketing Tools: From Website to Store

 Let’s say you’re looking for a specific type of protein powder on a retailer’s website via your mobile device.
 You discover that they have it in stock at your local store.
 There are three containers remaining in aisle 18.
 Shortly thereafter, you drive to the store and buy one container.
 The connection between the retailer’s website and your local store makes it an omnichannel experience.
 The two worked together to influence your purchase.

-Omnichannel Marketing: Store to Website
+Omnichannel Marketing Tools: Store to Website

 Now let’s reverse the process.
 Let’s say you’re in a clothing store looking for a specific pair of pants.
 You find the pants, but they don’t have your size.
 So you visit the store’s website from your mobile phone, you find the pants, and you order a pair in your size.
 You can then have the pants shipped to the store to pick up in a few days, or you can have them shipped directly to your house.
 Again, the connection between your local store and the brand’s website makes it an omnichannel experience.

-Omnichannel Marketing Example: Neiman Marcus
+Omnichannel Marketing Examples: Neiman Marcus

 Those were pretty basic, yet effective examples of omnichannel marketing.
 Now let’s dig deeper and see how involved omnichannel marketing can get.
 We’ll use luxury retailer Neiman Marcus as an example.
 The Dallas, Texas-based chain has 42 store locations in 19 U.S. states, plus a website, an app, and a toll-free number for telephone orders.
 This makes them multichannel, but because they make everything work together, it becomes omnichannel.
 Their goal was to make a seamless omnichannel experience, and by all accounts, they succeeded.